Tip # 713: Why Psychological Safety is Important

 6. Report their commitment to the group members.

-This trust-building module is intended to create the psychological safety that group members need so they will be comfortable sharing their experiences and concerns, hearing others’ ideas, and working collaboratively to create new strategies to respond to real work challenges.
+This trust-building module is intended to create the psychological safety that group members need.
+Because of this, they will be comfortable sharing their experiences and concerns, hearing others’ ideas, and working collaboratively to create new strategies to respond to real work challenges.

 May your learning be sweet.